Hephaestus-Arm/HephaestusArm2/assembly.md

 <img src="photos/44.jpg" width="300">

 # 8 Gripper Assembely
-Push the gripper push the gripper servo into its hole on the main gripper body.
+Push the gripper servo into its hole on the main gripper body.

 ```
 Protip: Do not apply force on the spline of the servo you risk damaging it
-Protip: If your gripper is not able to be pushed in by hand, do not hammer it instead file the inside of the slot.
+Protip: If your gripper servo is not able to be pushed in by hand, do not hammer it, instead file the inside of the slot.
 ```

 <img src="photos/41.jpg" width="300">
 <img src="photos/40.jpg" width="300">

-Then use a short bolt to attach the other part of the gripper
+Then use a short bolt to attach the other part of the gripper.

 <img src="photos/42.jpg" width="300">